-- Accommodates three (3) years of LIA funding (FFY16-18) to enable continuity and enhanced evaluative capacity of LIAs from one year to the next. - Allows for revisions as new information is gained, but remains generally consistent from year to year. - Includes evaluation beyond FFY18 to integrate long, longer and longest-term outcomes and impacts.
+- Accommodates five years of LIA funding (FFY16-20) to enable continuity and enhanced evaluative capacity of LIAs from one year to the next. - Allows for revisions as new information is gained, but remains generally consistent from year to year. - Includes evaluation to integrate long, longer and longest-term outcomes and impacts.